giorgosmamakoukas/MemoryEfficientStableLDS/FrankaLDS/README.md

 # Learning and control of the Franka robot using stable LDS

-1. The directory `experimentalData` contains:
+1. The directory `controlExperiments` contains:
-* `trainingData`, which contains experimental data used to train stable LDS models for Franka;
-* `figure8_controlData`, which contains 3 trials of experimentally tracking a figure 8 pattern.
+* `Franka_Fig8_exp.mat`, which contains 3 trials of experimentally tracking a figure 8 pattern.
 The three trials use LQR control developed using a stable LDS model obtained with the SOC algorithm.

 2. The directory `learningLDS` contains the files used to learn stable LDS systems using the experimental Franka data.
 To do this, simply run the `mainExecution` file, which will generate results in the subdirectory `results/`.